neurallayer/roboquant/README.md

 * [x]  Out of the box integration with  Alpaca, Interactive Brokers, IEX Cloud, Yahoo Finance, Alpha Vantage, Binance and most other crypto exchanges

 ## Installation
-If you have already Docker installed, all it takes is a single command to have a fully functional notebook environment available:
+If you have already Docker installed, all it takes is a single command to have a fully functional Jupyter Lab environment available:

 ```shell
 docker run --rm -p 8888:8888 roboquant/jupyter